REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Introduction

 \section{Introduction}

 With the increasing expectations for robots to work on long-horizon tasks in complex environments, failures are inevitable.
-It is thus essential for a robotic system to identify and analyze failed executions, as such self-reflection ability can increase both \textbf{explainability} and \textbf{robustness} of the system.
-This will also help reduce human labor by automatically analyzing the tedious robot data log and allowing the system to potentially self-correct from the failure state.
+It is thus an essential capability for a robotic system to reflect on its past experiences and explain its failures in natural language.
+The failure explanations can either help a human user to debug the robotic system without having to read through the tedious execution logs, or guide the robot to correct the failure by itself.

-An effective failure explanation requires several key components: first, the ability to summarize ``what happened'' by converting the \textit{unstructured, multimodal} raw sensory data into a \textit{structured, unified} format; second, the ability to reason ``what was wrong'' by inferring from the summary if expected outcomes of the robot plan are achieved; and finally, the ability to plan ``what to do'' based on the reasoning to correct the failure and complete the task.
+We hypothesize that an effective failure reasoning framework requires several key components: first, a component to summarize ``what happened'' by converting \textit{unstructured, multimodal} robot sensory data into a \textit{structured, unified} format; second, a component to reason ``what was wrong'' by inferring from the summary whether expected outcomes of the robot plan were achieved; and finally, the ability to plan ``what to do'' based on the failure reasoning to correct the failure and complete the task.